 The pace of play policy for all Junior Series events is approximately 4:48 minutes per round.
 The pace of play policy for Performance Series events is approximately 4:30 minues per round.
 Below are the detailed policies.

-“The players shall play without undue delay and in accordance with pace of play guidelines which may be laid down by the Committee.”
+“You must not unreasonably delay play, either when playing a hole or between two holes.”
 We hope that slow play penalties are not necessary, but we do ask that you review the following guidelines.

 Pace of Play Times

 The first group to start will be considered out of position if at any time during the round, the group is behind the allotted time to play as detailed on the Pace of Play time chart.